 Charities and voluntary groups - Similarly we have lots and lots of organisations that do some of the things that government does as well such as running schools and hospitals, looking after the poor and old, and cleaning up the environment.

 CONSTITUTIONAL AND POLITICAL REFORM

-The proposed changes on the agenda of the current Coalition Government are as follows:
+The changes on the agenda of the previous Coalition Government were as follows: